-The redirects manager in Yoast SEO Premium is a real lifesaver.
+The redirect manager in Yoast SEO Premium is a real lifesaver.
 It’s a feature we at Yoast use many times a day.
 Once you used it for a while, you wonder how you ever lived without it.
-The redirects manager makes everyday website optimization and maintenance a piece of cake.
+The redirect manager makes everyday website optimization and maintenance a piece of cake.
 It takes care of all redirect tasks, so you don’t have to think about that as much.
 In the end, it will save you lots of time and money.
-Here, we’ll shed some more light on the invaluable redirects manager in Yoast SEO.
+Here, we’ll shed some more light on the invaluable redirect manager in Yoast SEO.

 What is a redirect?

 Before we get into the awesomeness of the Yoast SEO redirect manager lets take a brief look at redirects.
 A redirect happens when a particular URL is deleted or changed and the browser gets served another URL in exchange.
 If a site owner deletes a page and does not redirect that old page, visitors to that page will see a 404 error message/page.
 So, to send visitors to a substitute URL or another relevant page, you need a redirect.

 There are loads of reasons for why you would need a redirect:

 - When you delete a post or page;

 - When you change an URL structure;

 - If you move from HTTP to HTTPS;

 - Whenever you move a domain;